ARTICLE ON CLIMATE CHANGE IN TANZANIA

 There have been diverse views about the origin of climate change.
 The debate on the origin covers two significant aspects.

 First, it tells us that climate change has existed for millions, thousands, hundreds, and tens of years (decades).
-The proponents of this notion mention the disappearance of flora and fauna species like the dinosaurs, which were extinct not because of humans but rather due to variations in temperature and rainfalls.
-They further connect their views with mass extinctions millions of years ago.
+The proponents of this notion mention the disappearance of flora and fauna species, such as the dinosaurs, which were extinct not because of humans but rather due to variations in temperature and rainfall.
+They further connect their views with the mass extinctions that occurred millions of years ago.
 Previous studies have presented the first dimension, which asserts that climate change is due to natural forces.
-They associate the earth’s orbital variations, Sun rises and sets, volcanism, etc., as natural events that cause unusual weather patterns out of human control.
-Furthermore, their arguments maintain that natural forces like land masses drifting, plate tectonics, earthquakes, volcanism, etc., fueled climate change.
+They associate the Earth’s orbital variations, such as the Sun rising and setting, volcanism, etc., as natural events that cause unusual weather patterns beyond human control.
+Furthermore, their arguments maintain that natural forces, such as landmass drifting, plate tectonics, earthquakes, and volcanism, fueled climate change.

-The second perspective urges that climate change began in the early 19th century when ice ages and other natural changes in paleoclimate were first suspected and the natural greenhouse effect first identified.
-This notion went far as to link human activities to the cause of climate change as they rightly observed the industrial revolutions that notably mounted from the 19th century with immense greenhouse gas emissions.
-They associate human activities like industrial activities, agricultural activities, mining, transportation, and others with causing emissions of gases, hence leading to drought, floods, etc. Not only that but also God’s punishment due to unrepentant human sins and disobeying our ancestors’ cultural setups is believed to be the cause of climate change by some believers.
+The second perspective suggests that climate change began in the early 19th century, when ice ages and other natural changes in paleoclimate were first suspected and the natural greenhouse effect was first identified.
+This notion went so far as to link human activities to the cause of climate change, as they rightly observed the industrial revolutions that notably began in the 19th century, accompanied by immense greenhouse gas emissions.
+They associate human activities, such as industrial activities, agricultural activities, mining, and transportation, with causing emissions of gases, which in turn lead to droughts, floods, and other environmental issues.
+Not only that, but also God’s punishment due to unrepentant human sins and disobeying our ancestors’ cultural setups is believed to be the cause of climate change by some believers.

 In Tanzania, various human activities contribute to the emission of greenhouse gases, hence influencing climate change.
-Activities like industrial activities, agriculture activities, deforestation, mining activities, and fuel burning are among the human causes of climate change.
+Activities such as industrial activities, agricultural activities, deforestation, mining activities, and fuel burning are among the human causes of climate change.

 Trigger’s force of climate change and its impacts